zhihanyang2022/zhihanyang2022/README.md

 - Email: yangz2@carleton.edu
 - Research interests: machine learning theory, Python, PyTorch, deep reinforcement learning

-### Tips on debugging machine learning code
+### Tips on debugging machine learning code (and anecdotes)

-- Do a lot of shape checking (use print statements or debugger).
+- Do a lot of shape checking (use print statements or debugger) to prevent incorrect broadcasting.
+  - In PyTorch, if you add a (64, ) and a (64, 1) tensor, you get a (64, 64) tensor.
 - Find a working repository and try to mold it into your code - then you can tell the differences.
 - Ask someone else to look at it.